Pietà (Michelangelo)

-Pope Urban VIII granted the venerated Marian image a Pontifical decree of canonical coronation via his Papal bull “Domina Coronatum Est” signed and notarized on 14 August 1637 and granted to its patronal donor, Lord Ascanio Sforza y Pallavicini and Canon priest of the Vatican Chapter, Monsignor Ugo Ubaldini.
-The levitating diadem was manufactured by the Italian artisan, Fantino Taglietti, who charged 564 Italian scudo coins at the time.
-The official rite of coronation was executed on 31 August 1637.
-The cherubic angels were added in 1713 by his descendant, later relocated to the “Chapel of the Holy Choir” within the basilica in 1749.Urbanus VIII, Papam.
-“Domina Coronatum Est”, signed and notarized on 14 August 1637.
-Vatican Secret Archives.
+The statue had to be restored after the figure of Mary was vandalized on Pentecost Sunday of 1972; after the incident, the statue was protected by a bulletproof glass screen that was replaced and modernized in November 2024 in preparation for the 2025 Jubilee.

-The image was significantly vandalized on Pentecost Sunday of 1972 by a mentally disturbed man who infiltrated the unsecured altar at the time.
+History

-Description, theories and interpretations
+The statue was originally commissioned by the former Bishop of Condom, Cardinal Jean de Villiers du Lagraulas.
+The sculpture was intended to be an altarpiece for his funeral chapel within Old Saint Peter's Basilica.
+The chapel of Saint Petronilla was later demolished and the sculpture was later moved to its current location, the first chapel on the north side after the entrance of the new basilica, in the 18th century.
+It is the only piece Michelangelo ever signed.

 The structure is pyramidal, and the vertex coincides with Mary's head.
 The statue widens progressively down the drapery of Mary's dress, to the base, the rock of Golgotha.
 The figures are quite out of proportion, owing to the difficulty of depicting a fully-grown man cradled full-length in a woman's lap.
 Much of Mary's body is concealed by her monumental drapery, and the relationship of the figures appears quite natural.
-Michelangelo's interpretation of the Pietà was far different from those previously created by other artists, as he sculpted a young and beautiful Mary rather than a naturally older woman (aged 45) that should be commensurate with the natural age of her son, Jesus (aged 33).
+Michelangelo's interpretation of the Pietà was far different from those previously created by other artists, as he sculpted a young and beautiful Mary rather than a naturally older woman (aged 45+) that should be commensurate with the natural age of her son, Jesus (aged 33).

 The marks of the Crucifixion are limited to very small nail marks and an indication of the wound in Jesus' side.
 Accordingly, Christ's face does not reveal signs of the Passion.
 According to another interpretation, when Michelangelo set out to create his Pietà, he wanted to create a work he described as "the heart's image".

 Two drilled holes are located at the top head of the Virgin Mary, which once supported the bar holding two levitating angels, while another hole is located at the tophead of the Christ image.

-The Pubescence of Mary
+Age of Mary

 Mary is represented as being very young for the mother of an approximately 33-year-old son, which is not uncommon in depictions of the Passion of Christ at the time.
 Various explanations have been suggested for this.
-One is that her youth symbolizes her incorruptible purity, as Michelangelo himself said to his biographer, the fellow compatriot and Roman sculptor Ascanio Condivi:
+One is that her youth symbolizes her incorruptible purity, as Michelangelo himself said to his biographer, the compatriot and Roman sculptor Ascanio Condivi: